WITH ALEXANDRA MORGAN

 In 2010 Alexandra founded In-House Patterns, and has been developing and teaching pattern making, fitting and garment construction courses since 2012.
 Courses taught by Alexandra are known to be well thought out, highly detailed and stuffed full of information you won't find anywhere else.

-This is an advanced beginner workshop, which means you are expected to have drafted your own personal bodice block and be an intermediate garment sewer who is comfortable doing a lot of basic math, using a measuring tape, ruler and drafting pencil and have the ability to work neatly and precisely.
-If you are brand new to drafting and sewing, this workshop will feel too advanced for you so get a few well executed garments under your belt before you take this workshop.
+No. However, this is an advanced beginner workshop, which means you are expected to be an intermediate garment sewer who is comfortable doing a lot of basic math, using a measuring tape, ruler and drafting pencil and have the ability to work neatly and precisely.
+If you are brand new to sewing, this workshop will feel too advanced for you so get a few well executed garments under your belt before you take this workshop.

-The class will consist of 6 to 8 participants.
+The class will consist of 8 participants.
 This will ensure that everyone gets some individual attention, there is ample space to work and we cover the content in the allotted time.
-Since the class size is small these workshops fill very quickly so register early to secure your spot.